 Fulbright-Schuman European Union Affairs Scholar

 In 2019 I had the unapparelled opportunity be a visiting scholar at the College of Europe as a Fulbright recipient.
-I can think of no better host for someone interested in European Union research and the College of Europe, the preeminent institution for EU studies at the graduate level.
-I attended high level conferences on EU governance and transnational relationships held at the school, met distinguished and friendly faculty colleagues in my field, and interacted with highly motivated and intellectually curious master’s students.
-Moreover, Bruges, an incredibly beautiful and historic city, allows easy access to EU institutions in nearby Brussels.
+I can think of no better host for someone interested in European Union research than the College of Europe, the preeminent institution for EU studies at the graduate level.
+I attended high level conferences, met distinguished and friendly faculty colleagues and interacted with highly motivated and intellectually curious master’s students.

 -Madeleine Kass, J.D., M.E.S., Visiting professor and distinguished scholar in residence, Seattle University School of Law and Professor emeritus, Thomas Jefferson School of Law